jasongrimes/fretboardfoundation/_chapters/030-scales/050-minor-scales.md

 and minor key melodies usually use the major 6 and 7.
 Some jazz musicians call the ascendending melodic minor scale "real minor".
-It is given primacy as a minor scale, and is even harmonized, with the various modes of melodic minor being commonly used in jazz pieces.
+It is given primacy as a minor scale, and is commonly harmonized, with the various modes of melodic minor regularly used in jazz pieces.

 The melodic minor scale has a b3, with semitones between degrees 2-b3 and 7-1.